 1. Smile Foundation

 Smile Foundation is a Non-Governmental Organization based in New Delhi, India.
-It was established in 2002 and had a presence in 25 Indian states.
+It was established in 2002 and has a presence in 25 Indian states.
 As of 2017, the Foundation reaches approximately 4 lakh children and their families.
 The Smile Foundation for Education in India aims to promote Education among the underprivileged.
 Their development program includes Education, health, livelihood for children and women, and provision equally affected by lack of resources.
 His programs are Smile on Wheels, Mission Education and Smile Twin e-learning.

 Name | Smile Foundation |